mark-watson/haskell_book/manuscript/preface.md

 ## Acknowledgements

 I would like to thank my wife Carol Watson for editing the manuscript for this book.
-I would like to thank Roy Marantz, Michel Bénard, and Daniel Kröni for reporting an errors.
+I would like to thank Roy Marantz, Michel Benard, and Daniel Kroni for reporting an errors.